twistedturtle/blender-scripting-toolbox/README.md

 #### Track External Scripts
 Track - Keep track of external file's modification time and update the text editor.
 Single option for all scripts, but only applies to the active script.

-Autorun - When thescript is updated also run the script.
+Autorun - When the script is updated also run the script.
 Will work even if you're not in the scripting tab.

 #### Track Script Objects
 Autotrack - Automatically track objects created by the script.
 Next time the script is run, the objects will be deleted first.